guyroutledge/atozcss/_posts/2014-06-10-justify-text.md

 ---

-Justify is one available option for the text align property.
+Justify is one available value for the text align property.

-It allows the formatting of text in a similar style often used in newspaper design.
+It allows the formatting of text in a style often used in newspaper design.

-This style of text alignment spaces a line of text out so the left and right most edges of a paragraph align with the edge of their paragraph container.

-In this epsiode, we’ll look at the 12 possible values for text-align, one of which is justify.
-Next we'll look at a good use case for justified text, using CSS columns and finally look at how `text-align:justify` can be used to create a floatless responsive grid system with just a few lines of code.
+In this epsiode, we’ll look at the 12 possible values for text-align, one of which is justify, next we'll look at using justified text with CSS columns and finally look at how `justify` can be used to create a floatless responsive grid system with just a few lines of code.

 ## Text Align